PatrickRych/Factor-Regression-Tool/README.md

 Built a dynamic regression model that was inspired by Kris Abdelmessih.
 Kris emphased the importance of analyzing assets response to each other - we can quantify these relations by using statistical relationships like beta, correlation, and R².
 This tool quantifies systematic risk vs idiosyncratic alpha—a critical step in building hedged or relative-value trades.

+Kris emphasized the importance of Beta (i.e. rolling period 21d) to capture both the strength and the scale of how the asset moves relative to the reference.

 **Core Features:**
 Beta Decomposition: Measures asset sensitivity (e.g., VXX vs SPY) using β = Correlation × Volatility Ratio